Favourite Tour de France memories

 but a single stage..
 Les Arcs 1996

-"If I was a 38 year old man, I definitely wouldn't be riding a bright yellow bike with Hello Kitty disc wheels, put it that way.
-What we're witnessing here is the world's most high profile mid-life crisis" Afx237vi Mon Jul 20, 2009 2:43 pm
+had it all, even Bruyneel going off the side of a mountain"If I was a 38 year old man, I definitely wouldn't be riding a bright yellow bike with Hello Kitty disc wheels, put it that way.
+What we're witnessing here is the world's most high profile mid-life crisis" Afx237vi Mon Jul 20, 2009 2:43 pm0 -

-Sean Yates taking Yellow,
+Sean Yates taking Yellow,0

 Tom Steels sitting up and throwing his bottle at Fred Moncassin during a full-on sprint.
 That 1998, right?
 Then, in the first few stages the next year, he racked up a couple of wins.
 I was a first-year junior with sprinting legs and that was inspiring: intensity itself.
-The Tour organizers may not have liked it, we juniors ate it up.
+The Tour organizers may not have liked it, we juniors ate it up.0

 I wish I could have seen Merckx riding away from the entire peleton to win the stage in yellow for 130km. totally mad.